martin-beran/fpga/mb50/README.md

   `r0`, `r1`, ...
 - Working registers of a subroutine that are not restored before return should be allocated in the order `r10`, `r9`, ...
+- Each macro is documented by a comment block containing a description and a list of parameters.

+        # Short description
+        # Optional detailed description
+        # ARG1 = description of parameter ARG1
+        # ARG2 = ...
+        $macro some_macro, ARG1, ARG2, ...
+            ...
+        $end_macro

 - The stack grows from higher to lower addresses.
 Instruction `ddsto` is used to push values to the stack, `ldis` is used to pop from the stack.
 Register `sp` points to the value at the top of the stack.
 The stack is located